vabhinivesh/API_throttling_system/README.md

 * Open the running server by going to http://127.0.0.1:8000/ on browser
 * You can try the API throttling by clicking multiple times the GET button.
 * Once, the API reaches the threshold limit. there will be a forbidden error with a message 'API limit exceeded'.
+* The API will be re-enabled once the TIME_GAP period is over.

 ##### For changing Limit and time: